How to Write a Job Description and Why Most People Get Them Wrong

 I think it's safe to say that if you're writing a job description, then you're preparing to hire in the near future.

 If that's the case, be sure that you write a job ad to accompany this description, that really sells the role and your company.
-Once you've got the right tool for the job, post your ad to 100+ job boards and get the word out.
+Once you've got the right tool for the job, post your ad to 100+ job boards and take your online job postings to the next level.